ADA-GWU/understanding-the-systems-with-complex-connections-Angryplayer321/README.md

 Commit history:
 27.09.23 - Added the template code for basic socket programming in java language, further on I ll be modifiying these server and client applications according the assignment.
+29.09.23 - Modified applications in such way that now you give port numbers to Servers at the start of the application and and give 3 of the portnumbers to client in the same way.
+Client then enters the values and application sends those values to random servers.
+There is some error occuring in the code.
+I suspect its because of the inappropriate close of the Servers.
+Tomorrow I will collect all connections to sockets in an array and shut them all once.